ncalc/ncalc/README.md

 * [values](https://github.com/ncalc/ncalc/wiki/Values): authorized values like types, functions, ...
 * [functions](https://github.com/ncalc/ncalc/wiki/Functions): list of already implemented functions
 * [parameters](https://github.com/ncalc/ncalc/wiki/Parameters): on how to use parameters expressions

+> [!IMPORTANT]
+> If you need help, please open an issue and include the expression to help us better understand the problem.
+> Providing this information will aid in resolving the issue effectively.

 ## Functionalities
 **Simple Expressions**